-5 springtime highlights
+5 summer highlights

 1. Modern art in the Karlskirche

 The Karlskirche (St. Charles Church) is one of the most beautiful churches in Vienna, as well as being the most important baroque building in Austria, and is always worth a visit.
 The Karlskirche (St. Charles Church) was built to designs drawn up by the famous architect Johann Bernhard Fischer von Erlach.
 It is currently hosting a modern art installation that contrasts with its baroque opulence.
 A huge sculpture by British artist Cerith Wyn Evans catches the eye inside and spans almost the entire dome of the Karlskirche (St. Charles Church).
 It’s definitely worth a visit!
+Well worth seeing and nice and cool in summer too!

 St. Charles' Church (Karlskirche)